-So should you, too, be worried if your dog ate a ham bone?
-Absolutely.
-When dogs chew on cooked bones, the bones break into hundreds of razor-sharp fragments which they ingest.
-Considering that your dog ate an entire ham bone, your dog’s life is very much at risk.
-You should probably head to the vet at the very first sign of trouble.
+Cooked bones can splinter easily, breaking into hundreds of razor-sharp fragments that your dog can ingest.
+Considering that your dog ate an entire ham bone, your dog’s life could be at risk.
+You monitor the dog very carefully and head to the vet at the very first sign of trouble.

-However, there are cases where dogs make off after eating a full ham bone without any damage.
+However, there are cases where dogs don’t suffer any problems after eating a full ham bone without damage.
 So how is that possible?
 And how do you know if your dog requires emergency treatment?

 Should You Be Worried If Your Dog Ate A Ham Bone?

 Yes, you should be worried if your dog consumed an entire ham bone.
 The bone fragments can cause severe gastrointestinal issues and might even lead to death in some cases.

 The next 24 hours after your dog eats a ham bone are crucial.
 During this period, you need to be extra vigilant and keep a close eye on any symptoms that might indicate a problem.

 Depending on your dog’s size and how much bone they consumed, the risk might be neutral or quite substantial.
 In any case, we highly recommend getting in touch with your vet if you notice any symptoms or unusual behavior.